Sunshine's Secondary ESL Studio

 4. Fast Finishers

 Every teacher has those students who finish an activity early.
 Instead of sitting idle, they grab a conversation card and practice with a classmate.
-It keeps everyone engaged and helps reinforce speaking skills since it’s part of the routine.
+It keeps everyone engaged and reinforces speaking practice as part of the classroom routine.

 One thing I love about conversation cards is how easy they are to adapt: